Don’t force child care workers to get college degrees

 As a D.C. resident and parent of three young children, these rules have never made sense to me.
 D.C.’s main child-care challenges are high costs and limited supply, not low quality.
 Requiring teachers to get college degrees will only make these problems worse.
 Higher costs could even force some parents to take their kids out of formal child-care centers in favor of home-based or unlicensed options that are likely to be of lower quality.

 So why are D.C. officials pushing it?
-I recently listened to the 2020 book Head, Heart, and Hand, and it gave me a new way to think about the debate.
+I recently listened to the 2020 book Head, Hand, Heart and it gave me a new way to think about the debate.
 The author, British journalist David Goodhart, argues that Western democracies—especially the U.S. and the U.K.—have developed an unhealthy fixation on college as the sole yardstick for worker quality.

 College students develop cognitive skills that will serve them well in white-collar professions like finance, engineering, or marketing.
 But Goodhart also identifies two broad job categories where cognitive skills are less important.